RoyVoetman/laravel-repository-pattern/README.md

 WIP

 ## Transactions
-This package provides a transaction pipe which can be used to run a certain pipeline into a database transaction.
+This package provides a transaction pipe which can be used to run a certain pipeline in a database transaction.
 For example, the `UsesTransaction` interface could be implemented by the repository to indicate that every pipeline should run in a transaction.

 ```php